(Updated Nov. 16, 2024)

 Until then, Stallard largely had been associated with setbacks.
 Most notable:

-_ Stallard posted a 6-17 record for the 1963 Mets.
+_ Stallard had a 6-17 record for the 1963 Mets.
 He followed that with a 10-20 mark for the 1964 Mets and led the major leagues in losses that season.
+He was the starting and losing pitcher when the Phillies’ Jim Bunning achieved a perfect game against the Mets in 1964.
+Boxscore

 Seeking a starter